Learn more about the significance of giving Zakat,

 Zakat is mandatory for all Muslim adults who reach the Nisab threshold and can be given anytime during the year.
 You can use USA for UNHCR’s calculator to determine how much Zakat you need to give based on currency and assets like gold, silver, cash or stocks.

 UNHCR's Refugee Zakat Fund is compliant and backed by five fatwas from leading scholars and institutions, which mention three essential points:

-The majority of today’s refugees and internally displaced people (IDPs) fall under at least four of these categories: the poor, the needy, the debtors and the wayfarers.
+The majority of today’s refugees and IDPs (approximately 60%) fall under four of the eight Zakat categories:

 UNHCR is on the ground aiding refugees families, but resources are stretched too thin.
 Your Zakat gift can offer hope for a safe future.

 Sadaqah is an act of solidarity to protect and support the most vulnerable families so they can meet their most basic needs.
 Sadaqah Jariyah refers to specific projects - such as the provision of shelter, access to clean water, medical care, nutritious food and counseling – that deliver sustainable support to those in need.
 Sadaqah can also be given on behalf of loved ones that have passed away.

 Zakat is mandatory giving required of Muslims who are financially able.
 Donations are calculated as a proportion of an individual’s wealth from specific sources - including livestock, savings, trade goods, crops and minerals - and given to eligible recipients in need.

 Zakat is is an integral part of the Muslim faith and one of the five pillars of Islam - along with prayer (salat), fasting (sawn), pilgrimage (hajj) and the profession of faith (shahada).